vijayskk/olxbyvijay/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## This is a Development Repo Some things may be Failed
+# This is a Development Repo Some things may be Failed

 So please visit the result repository
 [Olx by vijay hosted](https://github.com/vijayskk/olxbyvijay-hosted.git).